 Ancient history, modern holiday resorts and natural beauty combine to make holidays in Cyprus a popular choice with British travellers.
-Legend has it that ancient Greek goddess of Love Aphrodite was born just off the coast of Cyprus, making it a great place to head for honeymoons and romantic breaks.
+Legend has it that Aphrodite, the ancient Greek goddess of love, was born just off the coast of Cyprus, making it a great place to head for honeymoons and romantic breaks.
 There are plenty of fascinating historical sights to be discovered, including ancient ruins and preserved mosaics.
 Choose from holiday resorts like bustling Ayia Napa, with its lively nightlife scene and Paphos, with its smart harbour and stretch of luxury hotels.
-Golden beaches, rugged coves, olive groves and pine forests begged to be explored – as do the dramatic mountain ranges.
-With over 300 years of sunshine a year, it's easy to see why Cyprus holidays are a popular choice with families, couples, solo travellers and groups of friends.
-What's more, a flight to Cyprus takes only around 4 hours from most UK airports, so a holiday to Cyprus is never too far away.
+Golden beaches, rugged coves, olive groves and pine forests beg to be explored – as do the dramatic mountain ranges.
+With over 300 days of sunshine a year, it's easy to see why Cyprus holidays are a universally popular choice.
+What's more, flights only take around four hours from most UK airports, so a Cyprus break is never too far away.

 As the sun goes down in Cyprus, resorts come to life with entertainment to suit all tastes.
-Theres famous Ayia Napa, popular with the party crowd, who flock to its bustling bars and nightclubs.
-Limassol has plenty of clubs and bars, whilst Paphos has a good selection of pubs and quieter venues.
-There's plenty going on in Protaras after dark, but the atmosphere is familyorientated.
+There's famous Ayia Napa, popular with the party crowd who flock to its bustling bars and nightclubs.
+Limassol has plenty of clubs and bars too, whilst Paphos has a good selection of pubs and quieter venues.
+There's plenty going on in Protaras after dark with a family oriented atmosphere .
 In Larnaca, the promenade is lined with bars and clubs.
 Nicosia nightlife is more sophisticated, with restaurants with live Cypriot music and traditional bars.
-Many hotels offer inhouse entertainment, including local shows, dancing and karaoke.
+Many hotels offer in-house entertainment, including local shows, dancing and karaoke.

 Popular destinations in the Cyprus you may be interested in: